nvidia-holoscan/meta-tegra-holoscan/README.md

 >  - [Clara AGX Developer Kit User Guide](https://developer.nvidia.com/clara-agx-developer-kit-user-guide).
 >  - [IGX Orin Developer Kit User Guide](https://developer.nvidia.com/igx-orin-developer-kit-user-guide).

 Once flashed, the Holoscan Developer Kit can then be disconnected from the host system and booted.
-The display connection that is used depends on the GPU configuration that was used for the build: the iGPU configuration uses the onboard HDMI or DisplayPort connection on the developer kit, while the dGPU configuration uses one of the DisplayPort connections on the discrete GPU.
+A display, keyboard, and mouse should be attached to the developer kit before it is booted.
+The display connection depends on the GPU configuration that was used for the build: the iGPU configuration uses the onboard Tegra display connection while the dGPU configuration uses one of the connections on the discrete GPU.
+Please refer to the developer kit user guide for diagrams showing the locations of these display connections.
 During boot you will see a black screen with only a cursor for a few moments before an X11 terminal or GUI appears (depending on your image type).

 > **_Note:_** If the monitor never receives a signal there may be an issue
 > configuring the monitor during the initial boot process.
 If this occurs,